Trust / Identity and access management / 2009-present

 Login used to feel like a small technical step.
 In modern companies, it is a control surface: employees, contractors, customers, partners, apps, devices, policies, and regulators all meet at identity.

 Okta built a brand around that unglamorous point of control.
-Single sign-on, MFA, lifecycle management, app integrations, customer identity, and audit behavior all became part of one promise: the right person gets the right access at the right time.
+Single sign-on, MFA, lifecycle management, app integrations, customer identity, and check behavior all became part of one promise: the right person gets the right access at the right time.

 Identity Became The Operating Layer